pwittchen/wittchen.io/source/projects/index.md

 date: 2018-02-21 20:33:39
 ---

-List below doesn't contain commercial projects I worked on.
+List below doesn't contain commercial projects I worked on in companies.
 It contains side and open-source projects only.

 Android apps: